Ensono/amido.github.io/docs/workloads/azure/data/getting_started/etl_pipelines_deployment_azure.md

 Running this pipeline in Azure DevOps will deploy the artifacts into the non-production (nonprod) environment and run tests.
 If successful, the generated resources will now be available in the nonprod Stacks environment.

+## Step 7: Review deployed resources

+If successful, the new resources will now be deployed into the non-production resource group in Azure - these can be viewed through the [Azure Portal](https://portal.azure.com/#home) or CLI.

+The Azure Data Factory resources can be viewed through the [Data Factory UI](https://adf.azure.com/).
+You may also wish to run/debug the newly generated pipeline from here (see [Microsoft documentation](https://learn.microsoft.com/en-us/azure/data-factory/iterative-development-debugging)).

+ℹ️ Note: The structure of the data platform and Data Factory resources are defined in the project's code repository, and deployed through the Azure DevOps pipelines.
+Changes to Data Factory resources directly through the UI will lead to them be overwritten when pipelines are next run.
+If you wish to update Data Factory resources, update the appropriate files within the workload (under the `data_factory` path).

-Continue to make any further amendments required to the new workload, re-running the pipeline as required.
-If including data quality checks, update the (`ingest_dq`) file with details of checks required on the data.
+Continue to make any further amendments required to the new workload, re-running the DevOps pipeline as required.
+If including data quality checks, update the (`ingest_dq`) file in the repository with details of checks required on the data.

-## Step 7: Deploy new workload in further environments
+## Step 8: Deploy new workload in further environments

 In the example pipeline templates: